23 Everyday Things You Didn’t Know You Could Get Addicted To

 The word "addiction" suggests gambling, drinking, and drugs.
-But there are other habits, behaviors, and even beauty products that are surprisingly addictive.
+But there are other habits, behaviors, and even beauty products that can cause dependency or addiction-like behavior.

-Exercise addiction is well established in the scientific literature and usually means that your day isn’t complete unless you’ve gotten in a run, hit the gym, or hopped on a bike.
 “Exercise addicts tend to feel that exercise is the most important thing in their life,” says Rachel Straub, an exercise physiologist in San Diego.
 “They also use exercise as a coping strategy to control emotions.”
 How you know you’re an exercise fanatic: “To check in with yourself, consider if you have to continually increase exercising to feel satisfied, or if you experience irritability or depression when you suddenly reduce the exercise you’re getting,” Straub says.
-Watch out for these 9 signs you’re exercising too much.
+Need help?
+Watch out for these 9 signs you’re probably exercising too much.

 Plastic surgery can quickly become an addiction for some.
 “Patients seeking Botox often start out wanting to look ‘natural,'” says John Layke, MD, a plastic surgeon at Beverly Hills Plastic Surgery Group.
 “But once they see how Botox smooths out fine lines and relaxes deep furrows, they notice small lines when they make expressions, and they want those gone too.
 Pretty soon, if the physician lets them, the ‘natural’ look becomes frozen.”
-Other common “addictions” include facial fillers, especially in the lips and cheeks, and liposuction, adds Dr. Layke.
+Often people can get hooked on facial fillers, especially in the lips and cheeks, and liposuction, adds Dr. Layke.
 “Procedural ‘addicts’ are usually unaware of their addiction and most often need to be turned away by their plastic surgeon,” he says.
 “This type of patient literally skips from office to office until someone agrees to give them what they want.
-It is usually the surgeon or injector who makes the diagnosis of ‘addiction.’”
-These are the secrets plastic surgeons won’t tell you—but you’ll want to know.
+It is usually the surgeon or injector who makes the diagnosis of ‘addiction.'”

-If your eye allergies prompt chronic red eyes and you routinely reach for over-the-counter eye drops like Visine, you could get completely addicted to these drops.
-Visine “gets the red out” thanks to a few active ingredients such as tetrahydrozoline, a vasoconstrictor that constricts the conjunctival blood vessels so that they appear smaller and thus your eyes appear less red.
-“Some patients may find themselves increasing their frequency of use because Visine also has a known rebound effect,” says Kelly Voltz, OD, an optometrist at Mosaddegh Eye Institute.
+If your allergies prompt chronic red eyes and you routinely reach for over-the-counter eye drops like Visine, you could begin to rely on them.
+These drops work because of active ingredients such as tetrahydrozoline, a vasoconstrictor that constricts the conjunctival blood vessels so that they appear smaller, making your eyes look less red.
+“Some patients may find themselves increasing their frequency of use because Visine also has a known rebound effect,” says Kelly Voltz, an optometrist in Portland, Oregon.
 “For some percent of the population, extended use of Visine can cause redness, and patients may find themselves in a cycle of using a product which initially helped the problem but now contributes to it.”
-Avoid the drops by learning the causes of bloodshot eyes and how to prevent them.
+(Avoid drops by learning the causes of bloodshot eyes and how to prevent them.)

-With 45 million Americans said to have at least one tattoo—and of that number, 32 percent say they’re addicted—the question is why.
 “Addiction is psychosomatic,” says Kirby Farrell, PhD, a professor at the University of Massachusetts at Amherst, who has written frequently about the topic.
 “How you think about yourself affects your body.
 If you imagine that tattoos can change people’s perception of you, you can believe that a new image on your skin will impress others, boost your self-esteem, and eliminate the need for more needlework.”
-At the same time, that new ink may not be enough.
+At the same time, new ink may not be enough.
 “In searching for more images, you may be going around in circles, depressed or angry at yourself and not seeing a new, happier face in the mirror.
 That can feel—and trap you—like an abused substance.”

 If you’re perpetually in need of retail therapy, take note.
-Turns out there are as many reasons to becoming addicted to shopping as there are shopping addicts, says April Lane Benson, PhD, author To Buy or Not to Buy: Why We Overshop and How to Stop.
+It turns out there are as many reasons to become addicted to shopping as there are shopping addicts, says April Lane Benson, PhD, author To Buy or Not to Buy: Why We Overshop and How to Stop.
 “Some of the motivators include wanting to feel better about yourself or to feel more secure,” she says.
-“Shopping can also be a way to soothe oneself, to feel more in control or to fill an internal void.”
+“Shopping can also be a way to soothe oneself, to feel more in control, or to fill an internal void.”
 How do you know if you’re an addict?
 “You can be pretty sure you are if shopping is your equal opportunity all-purpose mood changer, if you’ve tried to stop and have been unable to, if you’re hiding purchases or bills, and/or if you’re lying about this to yourself and to others,” Benson says.
-Look out for these other 12 signs your shopping addiction is out of control.

-Thanks to social media algorithms that can see exactly how you’re interacting with posts on Instagram and Facebook, there has become an addiction with finding the perfect living room chairs, potted plants, or woven rug to pull a room together to then post online, says Lindsey Pratt, LMHC, a therapist in private practice in New York City who specializes in addiction and recovery.
+Thanks to social media algorithms that can see exactly how you’re interacting with social media posts, you can be addicted to finding the perfect chairs, potted plants, or woven rug to pull a room together to then post online, says Lindsey Pratt, a therapist in private practice in New York City who specializes in addiction and recovery.
 “Targeted ads play off this addiction, and it’s now easier than ever to curate an experience at home to sell to the world rather than living in reality,” she adds.
 Online shopping can be convenient, but sometimes you need to see furniture in person to make sure it’s worth the investment and realistic for your lifestyle.

 Listening to music

 Tanning addiction is very common, particularly among young men and women between the ages of 18 and 30.
 In fact, a study conducted by the Georgetown University Medical Center concluded that 1 in 5 young white women who have used a tanning bed in the last year showed signs of dependence, says dermatologist Deborah S. Sarnoff, MD, president of The Skin Cancer Foundation.
 Just how bad is tanning?
-More than 460,000 cases of skin cancer in the United States, Europe, and Australia each year are linked to indoor tanning.
+More than 450,000 cases of skin cancer in the United States, Europe, and Australia each year are linked to indoor tanning, per 2017 research published in JAMA Dermatology.
 How do you know if you’re addicted?
 “There are a few telling signs,” Dr. Sarnoff says.
 “UV light has been shown to trigger a release of endorphins, the feel-good hormone,” she says.
 “You might find yourself craving that feeling of happiness.
 If you find you’re going to the tanning salon more often or staying in the tanning bed longer, that could be a sign of dependence.”

 Pulling your hair

-The clinical term for this is trichotillomania, and it’s when someone can’t stop twisting or pulling their hair out, says Anna Guanche, MD, FAAD, a board-certified dermatologist and founder of the Bella Skin Institute in Calabasas, California.
-It doesn’t just stop with the hair on your head, either.
-Dr. Guanche says some people will pull the hair on their eyebrows or even eyelashes as a compulsive urge or mindless habit, such as when they are zoned out watching TV.
-Here are 18 other habits that cause your hair to thin.
+The clinical term for this is trichotillomania, and it’s when someone can’t stop twisting or pulling their hair out, says Anna Guanche, MD, a board-certified dermatologist and founder of the Bella Skin Institute in Calabasas, California.
+It’s not just the hair on your head.
+Dr. Guanche says some people will pull the hair on their eyebrows or even eyelashes as a compulsive urge or mindless habit, such as when they are watching TV.
+(Check out these 18 other habits that cause your hair to thin.)

-Diet soda can screw up your metabolism, lead to weight gain, and cause numerous health problems from diabetes to high blood pressure.
-But giving it up can be more difficult than you might think, because it’s possible to be addicted to it.
-While the addiction may stem from the artificial sugars in diet soda Rev. Sheri Heller, LCSW a licensed clinical social worker and addiction specialist based in New York, says the addiction can also stem from weight control and body dysmorphia.
+Diet soda can affect your metabolism, and is associated with numerous health problems from type 2 diabetes to high blood pressure.
+But giving it up can be more complicated than you might think.
+While the addiction may stem from the artificial sugars in diet soda Sheri Heller, a licensed clinical social worker and addiction specialist based in New York, says the addiction also can stem from weight control and body dysmorphia.
 “I’ve worked with [clients] who drink liters of diet soda and can’t seem to stop, even when they incur physical maladies,” she says.
-Here are 12 things that will happen to your body if you can kick your diet soda habit.

 Shoes or designer clothes